paddor/crypto_box/README.md

 $ ls -l locked.box
 -rw-r--r--+ 1 user  staff  47 Jun 18 12:20 locked.box
 ```
-The output file in this case is 7+16+24=47 bytes long, for ciphertext, MAC and
+The output file in this case is 24+16+7+16=63 bytes long, for nonce, chunk MAC,
-nonce, respectively.
+ciphertext, trailing MAC, respectively.

 The long hex string is the randomly generated key.
 Store it somewhere safe and
 **keep it secret**.